coloredgirl/background-generator/README.md

 # background-generator
-This is just a random code i wrote for
+This is just a random code i wrote for fun.